How are the cast of Mrs Brown’s Boys related?

 Mrs Brown’s on-screen daughter-in-law is definitely Brendan’s daughter-in-law off display too, as she’s married to Buster (Danny O’Carroll) Brady in actual life.

-She’s Maria (Fiona O’Carroll) Brown’s sister-in-law, and she or he’s mum to Bono (Jamie O’Carroll) Brown each on and off display.
+She’s Maria (Fiona O’Carroll) Brown’s sister-in-law, and he or she’s mum to Bono (Jamie O’Carroll) Brown each on and off display.

 Bono Brown – Jamie O’Carroll